All Collections

 Written by Sonia Schiau

-Updated this week
+Updated over a week ago

-With HelpBar, each piece of content that you've worked hard to create can be easily accessed by your users in your product.
 This is powerful to speed up onboarding and reduce support costs.
-All while enabling users to be faster, happier, and more successful.
+All while enabling users to be faster and more successful.

 HelpBar is an efficient UX pattern that drives onboarding and makes user journeys more dynamic because it leverages your unique product content and fits natively into your app.
-It creates a more immersive experience as it ties together help resources, user-generated content, and even your other tools in your stack.
+It creates a more immersive experience as it ties together help resources, user-generated content, and even the other tools in your stack.

 The HelpBar is the latest UX pattern that integrates smoothly into your product and users can launch in different ways.
-It's all up to your product and how users can benefit more from using it.
+It's all up to your product and how users can benefit more from it.
 And there are a few ways you can implement HelpBar, even if you don't have dedicated space in your app right away.

 The easiest way to start using the HelpBar is to add your help center and publish it on your staging environment.
 This process usually takes a few minutes and you can use the keyboard trigger to launch it and test out results and even the AI answers.